nucypher/nucypher/docs/source/guides/worklock_guide.rst

             .. math::

-                1.504\% \times 265,000,000 NU = 3,984,999.86 NU
+                1.504\% \times 265,000,000 NU = 3,985,600 NU

-**Total NU tokens received ~ 15,000 NU + 3,984,999.86 NU ~ 3,999,999.86 NU, and refunded ETH ~ 176.33 ETH**
+**Total NU tokens received ~ 15,000 NU + 3,985,600 NU (rounding) ~ 4,000,000 NU, and refunded ETH ~ 176.33 ETH**

 .. note::

-    In Scenarios 1 and 2, you will notice that the ETH bonus pool has been reduced.
-This produces a very subtle situation - for previous non-whale bids (bids that in the original ETH bonus pool that did not produce a stake larger than the maximum stake) their bids remained unchanged, but the ETH bonus pool was reduced.
-This means that some bids that were not whales, may become whales once the ETH bonus pool is reduced since their proportion of the bonus pool increased.
-Therefore, the `whale resolution` algorithm described in Scenario 2 may be repeated for multiple rounds until there are no longer any whales.
-To keep the explanation simple, both Scenario 1 and Scenario 2 ignore this situation since the calculations become even more complex.
+    In Scenarios 2 and 3, you will notice that the bonus ETH supply was reduced.
+This produces a very subtle situation - for previous non-whale bids (bids in the original bonus ETH supply that did not produce a stake larger than the maximum stake) their bids remained unchanged, but the bonus ETH supply was reduced.
+This means that some bids that were not originally whales, may become whales once the bonus ETH supply is reduced since their proportion of the bonus pool increased.
+Therefore, the `whale resolution` algorithm described in Scenario 3 may be repeated for multiple rounds until there are no longer any whales.
+To keep the explanation simple, both Scenarios 2 and 3 ignore such a situation since the calculations become even more complex.

 WorkLock CLI